 “The deep root of failure in our lives is to think, ‘Oh how useless and powerless I am.’
 It is essential to think strongly and forcefully, ‘I can do it,’ without boasting or fretting.”—Dalai Lama

 One of my favourite past times is engaging in daydreaming.
-I daydream often and conjure up the most elaborate circumstances related to areas of my life.
-The power of daydreaming allows us to test the waters of our thoughts before they become a reality.
-Daydreaming is a whiteboard for the mind where we get to create anything we want to before it comes to life.
+I daydream often and conjure up elaborate circumstances related to areas of my life.
+The power of daydreaming allows us to test the waters of our thoughts before they become reality.
+Daydreaming is a whiteboard for the mind, where we create anything we want to before it comes to life.
 Is this something you’ve tried before?
-Using your mind’s faculty to shape your future is one way to reclaim your power because it allows you to fine tune the image in your mind before it shows up in your reality.
-It is the alternative medicine advocate Deepak Chopra who once said: “Daydream, imagine, and reflect.
+Using your mind’s faculty to shape your future, is one way to reclaim your power because it allows you to fine tune the image in your mind before it shows up in your reality.
+The alternative medicine advocate Deepak Chopra once said: “Daydream, imagine, and reflect.
 It’s the source of infinite creativity.”
 Daydreaming allows us to compose our future in innumerable dimensions.
-It is a wonderful process that engages our emotions and draws on physiological responses in the body to what is held in the mind.
+It is a wonderful process that engages our emotions and draws on physiological responses to what is held in the mind.
 Therefore, our body gives us clues on the truthfulness of our daydreams and whether they are something worth pursuing.